webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

     ares-install -d ose com.domain.app_1.0.0_all.ipk
     ```

-Now, your kiosk app is ready on the target device.
+Now, you ready to use the kiosk on the target device.

 ## How to Use